AbdomenAtlas-8K: Annotating 8,000 CT Volumes for Multi-Organ Segmentation in Three Weeks: Related Work

-\textbf{\textit{Related work.}} Kirillov~\etal~\cite{kirillov2023segment} created a huge dataset of 1B masks and 11M images using the human-in-the-loop process, but it lacks semantic information, and its efficacy is limited when applied to 3D volumetric medical images~\cite{ma2023segment}.
-Our \ourdataset, containing per-voxel annotated eight abdominal organs, is the largest at the time this paper is written.
-We review other public datasets that contain over 1,000 CT volumes with per-voxel annotated organs~\cite{eisenmann2023winner}.
-AbdomenCT-1K~\cite{ma2021abdomenct} consists of 1,112 CT volumes, each containing data on four specific abdominal organs, while the TotalSegmentator~\cite{wasserthal2022totalsegmentator} comprises 1,024 CT volumes that encompass information on 27 abdominal organs.
-Different from these works, we assemble and curate an eight times larger dataset, with per-voxel annotations, within three weeks using a novel interactive segmentation.
+\textbf{Large dataset construction.} Kirillov~\etal~\cite{kirillov2023segment} created a huge natural image dataset of 1B masks and 11M images, but it lacks semantic information, and its efficacy is limited when applied to 3D volumetric medical images~\cite{ma2023segment,huang2023segment}.
+Our \ourdataset, containing 8,448 CT volumes with per-voxel annotated eight abdominal organs, is the largest annotated CT dataset at the time this paper is written.
+We hereby review the existing public datasets that contained over 500 CT volumes with per-voxel annotated organs~\cite{eisenmann2023winner}.
+For example, AMOS~\cite{ji2022amos}, TotalSegmentator~\cite{wasserthal2022totalsegmentator}, and AbdomenCT-1K~\cite{ma2021abdomenct} provided 500, 1,024, and 1,112 annotated CT volumes, respectively.
+Both TotalSegmentator and AMOS derived their data from a single country, with the former reflecting the Central European population from Switzerland and the latter representing the East Asian population from China.
+In comparison, \ourdataset\ presented a greater data diversity because the CT volumes were collected and assembled from at least 26 different hospitals worldwide.
+While AbdomenCT-1K sourced data from 12 hospitals, \ourdataset\ contained approximately eight times the CT volumes (8,448~vs.~1,000) and twice the variety of annotated organs (8~vs.~4).
+Concurrently, we are actively expanding the classes covered by \ourdataset.
+Starting with the set of 104 classes found in TotalSegmentator, we aim to significantly diversify the range of classes covered.